 Obviously, in order to guarantee that the portfolio takes advantage of diversification, no risk measure can be a linear function of the portfolio shares.
 Nevertheless, a risk measure can be LP computable in the case of discrete random variables, when returns are defined by their realizations under the specified scenarios.
 This applies, in particular, to the mean absolute deviation from the mean.
-The mean absolute deviation was very early considered in the portfolio analysis ([82] and references therein) while quite recently Konno and Yamazaki [38] presented and analyzed the complete portfolio optimization model based on this risk measure - the so-called MAD model.
-Yitzhaki [94] introduced the mean-risk model using Gini's mean (absolute) difference as the risk measure.
-Recently, Young [95] analyzed the LP solvable portfolio optimization model based on risk defined by the worst case scenario (minmax approach), while Ogryczak [62] introduced the multiple criteria LP model covering all the above as special aggregation techniques.
-While several LP computable measures are dispersion type risk measures, some are safety measures which, when embedded in an optimization model, are maximized instead of being minimized.
-A first survey on risk and safety basic LP solvable portfolio optimization models can be found in [51].
+The mean absolute deviation was very early considered in the portfolio analysis (Sharpe (1971b) and references therein) while Konno and Yamazaki (1991) presented and analyzed the complete portfolio optimization model based on this risk measure - the so-called MAD model.
+The MAD model presented in 1991 was not the first LP portfolio optimization model as earlier Yitzhaki (1982) introduced the mean-risk model using Gini's mean